circleci/circleci-docs/jekyll/_cci2/artifacts.md

 where you want
 to store the artifacts.

-3. Run the commands below,
+3. Run the commands below.
-replacing all variables starting with a `:` with real values for your project.
+You must substitute actual values for all variables beginning with `:`.

 `:your_token` should be replaced with the token you copied earlier.
 `:vcs-type` is dependent on your version control system (either `github` or `bitbucket`).